Whitepaper · Coming soon

 III.

 Non-determinism.
 Prompt-as-feature.
 Tool use and emergent behavior.
 Model provider opacity.
 Continuous capability evolution.
-Each gets a specific fix.
+Each is precisely why the agencies carved gen AI and agentic AI out.

 IV.